andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 ## Testing

-This proposal relies on the existing unit tests.
+This proposal relies on the existing unit tests and new tests that exercise the new API.
 Additional behavior test suite [2] wouldn't hurt either.